"Religion" in Theory and Practice

 University of Alabama

-“Religion” in Theory and Practice follows on from McCutcheon’s 2014 Equinox book Entanglements: Marking Place in the Field of Religion by offering both an overview of the current state of theory in the academic study of religion as well as examining a variety of practical sites where critical scholarship is implemented but also challenged.
-Although addressed to early career scholars—taking one reviewer of Entanglements seriously by adding to the meager genre of books directed toward these important readers—the volume should also be of interest to anyone curious about why many in the study of religion continue to assume that their object of study needs special attention.
+“Religion” in Theory and Practice follows on from Russell T. McCutcheon’s book Entanglements: Marking Place in the Field of Religion (Equinox Publishing, 2014) by offering an overview of the current state of theory in the academic study of religion, and examining a variety of practical sites where critical scholarship is implemented but also challenged.
+Although addressed to early career scholars, this volume will also be of interest to anyone curious about why so many in the study of religion continue to assume that their object of study needs special attention.

-The first section outlines McCutcheon’s broader and more recent thoughts on the current state of the field (such as the claims, by some, that the field is now “post-theory”) while the second section applies the first at a variety of discrete sites within the profession.
-These include how we approach teaching the introductory course, the work carried out in professional associations and conferences, the ongoing problem of contingent labor and what faculty might be able to do about it, the challenge of talking about what a theoretically-engaged scholar of religion actually does, and the varied audiences and readers who we can now try to reach with our work.
+The first section outlines McCutcheon’s broader and more recent thoughts on the current state of the field (such as the claim, by some, that it is now “post-theory”) while the second section applies the first at a variety of discrete sites within the profession, from how we approach teaching the introductory course and the ongoing problem of contingent labor to the varied readers that we can now reach with our work.
 The volume concludes with a third section in which twenty-one different scholars, each at an early point in their career, take the stage, offering their own views on the challenges of professionalization, job market, gaining teaching experience, and work–life balance.
-The volume therefore invites readers to step back from their own individual, specialized work so as to consider some of the wider structures in which the wider field exists—and some of the things that we all might do, regardless our career stage, in response to them.
+The volume therefore invites readers to step back from their own individual, specialized work and to consider some of the structures in which the wider field exists—and some of the things that we all might do, regardless our career stage, in response to them.

 Series: NAASR Working Papers